 Get your team tracking together

 Virtually all hiring decisions involve multiple internal stakeholders, from hiring managers to HR reps.
 Recruiting tasks for one role might be delegated to different talent acquisition team members.
 Keeping yourself organized is important, but staying organized as a team is also critical.

 Gabriela de Sousa, a recruiter at Recruiting Social Vancouver, advocates using a project management application like Asana to keep everyone working together efficiently.
 “I was working with a few of our team members to quickly staff the new branch of a digital agency,” she recalls.
 “The hiring needed to happen very fast, and there were many roles on the go.
 Asana helped us keep track of how the team was progressing, what tasks were being completed, and delegating work to each other.”
 Other popular software options include Trello and Basecamp.
 What matters most, notes Gabriela, is that “the tool needs to allow really clear visibility – so everyone can see what everyone else is doing.”

 Communication is everything

-Getting organized is important, but like so much else in work and business, your success still hinges one one thing.
+Getting organized is important, but like so much else in work and business, your success still hinges one thing.
 “Clear communication will help you stay organized more than anything else,” says Aleks Keser, a recruiter in Toronto.
 “You need to be constantly sharing information with the other people involved in hiring, whether that be candidates, hiring managers, or your talent team.
 No amount of organization will help if there is a disconnect.”